toolsplus/nx-forge/CONTRIBUTING.md

 1. Install `npm install -g verdaccio` or refer to the [Verdaccio installation docs for other options](https://verdaccio.org/docs/installation).
 2. Start Verdaccio by running `verdaccio` in a terminal
-3. From the plugin project root run `nx build forge`
+3. From the plugin project root run `nx build nx-forge`
-4. Make sure the `version` field in `dist/packages/forge/package.json` is unique (not yet published, you may use `9.9.9-alpha.1` and increase the alpha count on each subsequent release).
+4. Make sure the `version` field in `dist/packages/nx-forge/package.json` is unique (not yet published, you may use `9.9.9-alpha.1` and increase the alpha count on each subsequent release).
 5. Run `npm adduser --registry=http://localhost:4873/` (real credentials are not required, you just need to be logged in.
 You can use test/test/test@test.io.)
-6. From `dist/packages/forge` run `npm publish --registry=http://localhost:4873/`
+6. From `dist/packages/nx-forge` run `npm publish --registry=http://localhost:4873/`
 7.On the consumer side you can now install the latest package version by running `npm i @toolsplus/nx-forge@latest --registry=http://localhost:4873`

 ## Migrate to a newer Nx version